tavaresaxel/HW-Challenge9-NodeJS-Professional-README-Generator/README.md

 ## Description

-The project focuses on helping the user be able to create a professional read me really quick by just naswering this prompts.
-It helps speed up the process of making a read me.
+The project focuses on helping the user be able to create a professional README file really quick by just answering the prompts that pop up once the program is run.
+It helps speed up the process of making a professional README.

 ## Table of Contents (Optional)